asift91/Manual_Migration/option2.md

 -  **Update Time Stamp:**
 	- A cron job is running in the VMSS which will check the updates in time stamp for every minute.
-If there is an update in time stamp then local copy of VMSS (/var/www/html/moodle) is updated from shared folder (/moodle/html/moodle).
+If there is an update in time stamp then local copy of VMSS (/var/www/html/moodle) is updated from shared directory (/moodle/html/moodle).
 	- Update the time stamp to update the local copy in VMSS instance.